clairehuang77777/clairehuang77777/README.md

 ## Hi there 👋

+I am Claire, i am a new beignner in coding.
+I started to learn coding in April 2024, so let's see what will happend together 👀💪

 <!--
 **clairehuang77777/clairehuang77777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.